 Ready to get more creative with your photography?
-At first, having a digital or analog SLR camera is an exhilarating and intimidating experience.
-Most beginners play it safe with the automatic modes, but if you’re looking to step up your photography game it might be time to switch to the manual settings.
+Getting a DSLR (Digital Single-Lens Reflex) camera is an exhilarating and intimidating experience.
+Most beginners play it safe, keeping to the automatic modes, but if you’re looking to step up your photography game it might be time to switch to the manual settings.
 Not only will you see a difference in the quality of shots, you will also have more creative control over the outcomes.
 In this guide, you will learn about the tools you need to get set up, various photography terms and how to put all the information together to get the shot that you want.
 No filter needed.

 First, knowing how you want the shot to look is key to getting your desired results.
 This guide will provide you with a little introduction to all the things that go into making a beautiful shot.